 Welfare benefits during unemployment, seasonal bonuses, and any side-gig income also count.

 Once you’ve got your total, input that into a spreadsheet sheet along with your expenses.

 We often use the word ‘Excel’ to refer to any spreadsheet.
 Generally speaking, a spreadsheet is any computer tool that organizes data into tables.
-This tabular format is composed of rows and columns that can help you better organize your expenses.
+This tabular format, seen in every budget planner worksheet, is composed of rows and columns that can help you better organize your expenses.
 Spreadsheet platforms include Microsoft Excel and Google Sheets.
 The latter is free to use, but does require creating a Google account.

 4. Make your money work for you

-While there are many budgeting methods out there, the 50/30/20 rule and the Zero-Budget rule are the most popular.
+While there are many methods on how to budget out there, the 50/30/20 rule and the Zero-Budget rule are the most popular.